notmatthancock/notmatthancock.github.io/_posts/2017-03-23-simple-batch-stat-updates.markdown

 \boxed{ \mu = \frac{m}{m+n} \mu_m + \frac{n}{m+n} \mu_n}
 $$

-In other words, the updated mean is a linear combination of the mean over the old data and the new data.
+In other words, the updated mean is a linear combination of the mean over the old data and the mean over new data, yielding a simple recursive update.

 Now let's consider the empirical variances: